A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical

 Radio galaxy samples were often built from bright, low-frequency flux-limited catalogues such as 3CRR \citep{Laing1983}, and high-redshift radio galaxies were efficiently targeted via the ultra-steep spectrum (USS) technique, motivated by the empirical spectral-index--redshift correlation \citep{Roettgering1994,DeBreuck2000,mil08}.
 Modern multi-frequency surveys now allow these classical approaches to be revisited with far larger, more homogeneous samples, and to be coupled directly to well-characterized host-galaxy properties from optical/near-infrared imaging.
 However, selections based on spectral steepness remain inherently biased: samples constructed from steep-spectrum criteria are preferentially weighted toward lobe-dominated sources and can therefore yield an incomplete view of the overall radio-AGN population.

-An alternative route to identifying radio-galaxy hosts without spectral-slope pre-selection has long been large-area radio--optical cross-matching between radio surveys (e.g., FIRST/NVSS) and wide-field optical imaging such as Sloan Digital Sky Survey (SDSS) \citep[e.g.,][]{Ivezic2002,Best2005,Kimball2008}. \citet{Ivezic2002} analyzed $\sim3\times10^{4}$ FIRST sources with SDSS counterparts over 1,230~deg$^{2}$, and \citet{Best2005} constructed a catalog of 2,712 radio-luminous galaxies by matching the SDSS DR2 main spectroscopic sample to NVSS/FIRST over $\approx$2,627~deg$^{2}$. \citet{Kimball2008} further examined the $\sim$3,000~deg$^{2}$ overlap region containing $\sim$140,000 NVSS--FIRST sources, of which $\sim$64{,}000 have SDSS detections.
+An alternative route to identifying radio-galaxy hosts without spectral-slope pre-selection has long been large-area radio--optical cross-matching between radio surveys (e.g., FIRST/NRAO VLA Sky Survey (NVSS)) and wide-field optical imaging such as Sloan Digital Sky Survey (SDSS) \citep[e.g.,][]{Ivezic2002,Best2005,Kimball2008,Lin2018}. \citet{Ivezic2002} analyzed $\sim3\times10^{4}$ FIRST sources with SDSS counterparts over 1,230~deg$^{2}$, and \citet{Best2005} constructed a catalog of 2,712 radio-luminous galaxies by matching the SDSS DR2 main spectroscopic sample to NVSS/FIRST over $\approx$2,627~deg$^{2}$. \citet{Kimball2008} further examined the $\sim$3,000~deg$^{2}$ overlap region containing $\sim$140,000 NVSS--FIRST sources, of which $\sim$64{,}000 have SDSS detections.
+More recently, \citet{Lin2018} constructed a catalog of $\sim$2300 low-radio-luminosity active galaxies based on FIRST/NVSS and SDSS data to investigate the origin of nuclear activity in radio galaxies.
 These studies established statistical samples of optically identified radio sources and radio-loud AGN, but were ultimately limited by the relatively shallow depth of SDSS ($r\lesssim 22$--23\,mag), leaving many faint and/or high-redshift radio-source hosts unidentified.